ACE Scholars Services

 Supplemental Instruction supports sections of Accounting: ACCT 201 and ACCT 202 ; Chemistry: CHEM 160 , CHEM 201 , and CHEM 202 ; Computer Science: CS 111 , CS 211 , and CS 231 ; Economics: ECON 201 and ECON 202 ; Mathematics: MATH 350 ; Psychology: PSYC 360 ; and Speech Language Pathology: SLP 201 , SLP 320 , SLP 357 , SLP 391 , and SLP 491 .

 (760) 750 4168

-The Writing Center offers students from all disciplines an opportunity to gain feedback on their writing from trained peer consultants.
-Consultants work with students at any stage of the writing process, offering strategies, advice, and resources to help students improve their writing skills, and their Academic English.
+The Writing Center provides feedback on writing for students from all disciplines.
+Trained peer consultants work with students at any stage of the writing process, offering strategies, advice, and resources to help students improve their writing skills, and their Academic English.
 A central goal of the Writing Center is to help create better writers, not just better writing.
 This is done through one-one-one, small-group sessions, online tutoring services, and writing and grammar workshops.

 Student Health and Counseling Services

 (760) 750-4915 Appointments

 Student Health and Counseling Services provides basic primary healthcare, health education, and psychological counseling to enrolled Cal State San Marcos students.
 The Student Health and Counseling Services staff includes medical, psychological, and administrative professionals who are trained to assist students who have medical, mental, and/or health-related problems.
 Visits with a doctor, nurse practitioner, health educator, nurse, or psychologist are absolutely free with an appointment.
 Visits may include routine preventive health screenings, such as PAP exams and physicals, or treatment for colds, respiratory infections, and other general health issues.
 A psychiatrist is available for low-cost visits.